 It’s important to understand when to take a pregnancy test in relation to the day of possible conception.
 Pregnancy tests measure a hormone known as human chorionic gonadotropin, or hCG, that is produced by the placenta after a fertilized egg attaches to the uterine lining.
 The levels of hCG increase every single day post-conception so the longer you wait to test, the stronger and more accurate the results will be.
 Stix can detect hCG at 20mIU/hCG, or about 7 to 10 days after ovulation.
 For the best results though, we do recommend taking the test at least three days before your missed period or 19 days after you had sex.
-Additionally, taking a test first thing in the morning before you’ve had anything to drink will lead to more accurate results as your urine is more concentrated and will likely have higher levels of hCG.
+Additionally, taking a test first thing in the morning before you’ve had anything to drink will lead to more accurate results, less chance of a false negative pregnancy test, as your urine is more concentrated and will likely have higher levels of hCG.

 Taking birth control will not affect your chances of getting pregnant after you stop using it, nor will it affect your pregnancy test results when you are using it.
 The hormones in your birth control won’t impact the test’s ability to detect the hCG hormone.
 There are certain medications that may lead to false pregnancy test results, such as fertility treatments.
 A lot of fertility treatments work by providing synthetic hCG to help with ovulation, which could be mistaken by a pregnancy test as the real hormone.